openshift/enhancements/enhancements/machine-api/azure-ultra-disks.md

 // These are the valid AzureUltraSSDCapabilityState states. const (
-  // "AzureUltraSSDCapabilityTrue" means the Azure UltraSSDCapability is Enabled AzureUltraSSDCapabilityTrue AzureUltraSSDCapabilityState = "Enabled"
+  // "AzureUltraSSDCapabilityEnabled" means the Azure UltraSSDCapability is Enabled AzureUltraSSDCapabilityEnabled AzureUltraSSDCapabilityState = "Enabled"
-  // "AzureUltraSSDCapabilityFalse" means the Azure UltraSSDCapability is Disabled AzureUltraSSDCapabilityFalse AzureUltraSSDCapabilityState = "Disabled" )
+  // "AzureUltraSSDCapabilityDisabled" means the Azure UltraSSDCapability is Disabled AzureUltraSSDCapabilityDisabled AzureUltraSSDCapabilityState = "Disabled" )
 ```